Website Design & Development

 Contact & Next Steps

-I share a summary, a draft scope, and a clear next step.
+You receive a summary, a draft scope, and a clear next step.
 Discovery, a fixed fee proposal, or a start date.

-1. Discovery and Scope: Goals, requirements, draft scope, and proposal.
+1. Discovery and scope: Goals, requirements, draft scope, and proposal.
 Deposit to start.

-2. Planning and Wireframes: Site structure, content outline, and layout mockups approved before design.
+2. Planning and wireframes: Site structure, content outline, and layout mockups approved before design.

-3. Design Concepts: Homepage and core content page designs, then revisions and approval.
+3. Design concepts: Homepage and core content page designs.
+Then revisions and approval.

-4. Development and Staging: Build on Craft CMS or Statamic.
+4. Development and staging: Build on Craft CMS or Statamic.
 Staging site for early review and performance checks.

-5. Content Migration and Redirects: URL parity planning, metadata review, and redirects for top landing pages.
+5. Content migration and redirects: URL parity planning, metadata review, and redirects for top landing pages.

 6. Testing and SEO: Final QA, on page SEO, mobile checks, accessibility and performance baselines.
 Set up Google Search Console and analytics.
 Plausible by default.
 GA4 when required.

-7. Launch and Cutover: Coordinated DNS and SSL changes to avoid email disruptions.
+7. Launch and cutover: Coordinated DNS and SSL changes to avoid email disruptions.
 Sitemaps and canonical validation.

-8. CMS Training: Editor training with live preview and publishing workflows.
+8. CMS training: Editor training with live preview and publishing workflows.
 On staging or live depending on the project.

-9. Post Launch QA and Maintenance: Adjustments, uptime monitoring, backups, broken link scans, and a maintenance schedule.
+9. Post launch QA and maintenance: Adjustments, uptime monitoring, backups, broken link scans, and a maintenance schedule.

 Email for day to day items, a shared task board for progress, and video calls for decisions.